 Book Spine Poetry: Creating a poem from the titles of your books.
 Often done using a pictures of all the books stacked up

-Bookstagram: Instagram feeds that are dedicated to pictures and quotes of books.
+Bookstagram: Instagram feeds that are dedicated to books, authors, and readers

 BROTP/Bromance: A friendship (between guys) that you adore